Dart-o-s/aos_fc/plan.md

         OPEN _undelete_ move current card to position 1 OPEN perma delete by removing from the list

+    [1] OPEN make a small frame around flip pane
+        [✓] Tablet
+        [✓] Windows
+        [✅] Phone ✅ ✔ ✓ 🗹
+        [1] change colour on Tablet - probably based on device name?
     [ ] OPEN put on "New Flash Card" a google translate widget

+## after first release
+    [ ] OPEN figure how the files view on the tablet worjs, as orgro uses it as "save" dialog!
+    [ ] OPEN share button via mail
+    [ ] OPEN import
+        - without merge
+        - with merge
+    [ ] mini MD parser - for settings
+        # header
+        [] checkbox
+        - ignore rest

-    [_] OPEN script to copy the windows data file into Assets of the project.
+    [_] OPEN script to copy/merge the windows data file into Assets of the project.
 So it is in Git.
         - and can be distributed together with the App
         - the App should unpack the Asset to ~/Download